-To the Board of Directors of Richard Milburn Academy of Florida, Inc - Richard Milburn Academy of Volusia County, Florida A Charter School and Component Unit of the District School Board of Volusia County
+To the Board of Directors of Richard Milburn Academy of Florida, Inc. Richard Milburn Academy of Volusia County, Florida A Charter School and Component Unit of the District School Board of Volusia County

-We have audited the accompanying financial statements of the governmental activities, each major funds and the aggregate remaining fund information of Richard Milburn Academy of Florida, Inc. - Richard Milburn Academy of Volusia County, a Charter School and Component Unit of the District School Board of Volusia County, Florida, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of Richard Milburn Academy of Florida, Inc. - Richard Milburn Academy of Volusia County, a Charter School and Component Unit of the District School Board of Volusia County, Florida, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.